ANSHIKAA-SINGH/byteverse_Mavericks/README.md

 4.Bootstrap
 5.Firebase (realtime database)
 # Installation steps:-
 First go to index.html file of landing page -> Home page appears -> Then you have options for sign in , sign up, accessing contacts, chatbot -> Then there is a community page and a women forum followed by it.
+LINK https://github.com/ANSHIKAA-SINGH/byteverse_Mavericks/blob/main/landingpage/index.html

 #  Features:-
 1.login and signup page